 What is Dolby Vision?

-What manufacturers support Dolby Vision?
+Which manufacturers support Dolby Vision?

 What about Dolby Vision on mobile devices?

 Let's not ignore mobile HDR in this equation.
 With the launch of the LG G6, Dolby Vision got its first mobile device and since then many others have jumped on board.
-Since the launch of the G6, several other mobile devices have been released that support Dolby Vision.
+Since the launch of the G6, many other mobile devices have been released that support Dolby Vision.

 What Dolby Vision content can I watch?